 Les Lanciers or The Lancers' Quadrilles is a suite of five dances, which was developed in Great Britain in 1817.
 It was later revived with new music in France in the 1850ies, but is today all but forgotten in both countries - unlike in Denmark, where the dance is a staple of high school dances and university balls and it is still considered the hallmark of good breeding to be able to dance ''Les Lanciers''.

-Department store Mesbla started as the Brazilian branch of French car part store Mestre et Blatgé.
+Department store Mesbla started in 1912 as the Brazilian branch of French car part store Mestre et Blatgé.
 While the original waned and closed their doors in the 1930s, Mesbla grew to become Brazil's largest department store chain, until its bankrupcy in 1999.

-Blockbuster Video: While the American branch was closed in 2013, the franchise is still strong in Mexico, partly because Mexicans haven't embraced the video-on-demand services as much as Americans have.
+Blockbuster Video: While the American physical branch was closed in 2013, the franchise is still strong in Mexico, partly because Mexicans haven't embraced the video-on-demand services as much as Americans have.